 The Trust believes that observation of classroom practice and other responsibilities for teachers, and support staff who support teachers in the classroom, is important both as a way of assessing performance in order to identify any particular strengths and areas for development they may have and of gaining useful information which can inform school improvement more generally.

-All observation will be carried out in a supportive fashion.
+All observation will be carried out in a supportive fashion and not add to workload.
 [In accordance with an observation protocol following consultation with the employees to whom it applies].
 [Include protocol as Appendix]

 Teachers’ performance will be regularly observed but the amount and type of classroom observation will depend on the individual circumstances of the employee and the overall needs of the School and Trust.